Cyprea Shells a wide variety from rare collector shells to the more common type

 M0-7

-One Erronea Onyx Shell 1 to 1 5/8 inch...... .59
+One Erronea Onyx shell, 1 to 1 3/4 inches in size....... .59

-Naria Erosa
+Cyprea Naria Erosa

-Naria erosa, common name the gnawed or eroded cowry, is a species of sea snail, a cowry, a marine gastropod mollusk in the family Cypraeidae, the cowries.
+Naria Erosa, common name the gnawed or eroded cowry, is a species of sea snail, a cowry, a marine gastropod mollusk in the family Cypraeidae, the cowries.

 These are common cowries growing to an average of 1 1/3 to 1 1/2 inches in length, with a maximum size of 3 inches and a minimum adult size of 1/2 inch.